AnatolyZZZ/muli-step-fullstack/README.md

 # Frontend Mentor - Multi-step form solution
 This is a solution to the [Multi-step form challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/multistep-form-YVAnSdqQBJ).
+Also made express server with database to callect answers

 ## Table of contents